 is required and some options for you to consider when creating your constitution.

-constitution to fit your organization’s needs.
-When your constitution is finished,
+to fit your organization’s needs.
+When your constitution is finished, simply email

 This is an online form that asks for some basic information about the advisor, the officers, the members, and the organization.
 After you have completed Steps 1, 2, and 3, you simply need to submit this form.
 You will receive a response from the Office of Student Activities with an approval or denial of your organization's registration.
 If there is any missing or unclear information, you will be contacted.
 Don't forget to email in the final draft of the constitution as stated in Step 3.

 It is easy to get stuck.
-If you need help recruiting members, finding an advisor, or writing your constitution, contact the Office of Student Activities.
+If you need help recruiting members, finding an advisor, or writing your constitution, contact the Office of Student Affairs.